 Conclusion 4.
-DOH cannot conclude if people are being exposed to contaminants from eating fish or shellfish harvested at the site.
+Department of Health cannot conclude if people are being exposed to contaminants from eating fish or shellfish harvested at the site.
 Shellfish and fish tissue data are needed to assess any potential health threat.

 Basis for Decision.
 Though uncommon, residents reported stories of people fishing off the bluff along the site.
 Commercial shellfish harvest in the area and recreational shellfish harvest on nearby public beaches have been closed for many years.
-DOH closed these areas because of combined sewer overflow releases and status as an active harbor.
+Department of Health closed these areas because of combined sewer overflow releases and status as an active harbor.
 The intertidal area near the site is not expected to reopen for shellfish harvest.
 However, the site is situated within the Suquamish Tribe's usual and accustomed (U&A) subsistence fish and shellfish harvest areas.
 Sediments are contaminated at the site (see conclusion #2) and the extent of contamination is not known.
 Fish and shellfish tissue sampling and analysis are needed to determine if a health threat exists.

 Next Steps.
-To protect the Suquamish tribal members, DOH recommend that EPA consider developing a fish and shellfish sampling and analysis plan.
+To protect the Suquamish tribal members, Department of Health recommends that EPA consider developing a fish and shellfish sampling and analysis plan.